HOW TO PLAN A PARTY BUS TRIP: A STEP-BY-STEP GUIDE

 - Confirm Venues: If you are planning on visiting a winery, brewery or any establishment that will require a tasting reservation, make sure to call them directly well in advance to ensure they can accommodate your group size on your date of choice.
 Most all wineries and breweries require reservations for group visits and tastings.

 - Go Shopping: A party bus isn’t a party without your favorite libations.
 There is a B.Y.O.B. policy on party buses, and it is perfectly legal to drink alcohol on the bus, as long as all guests are over 21 years of age.
 Sorry kids, but there is absolutely no alcohol allowed on party buses if even one guest is under 21.
 Guests of drinking age can bring any alcoholic beverages they’d like on board, and store them in wet bars throughout the bus.
 Don’t forget the ice!
 For your convenience, Cali Party Bus San Francisco offers ice and water packages for purchase and provides free cups, paper towels and trash bags.

-- Music Music Music: Everyone always wants to be the DJ!
-“We often see groups bickering over the music,” says Quentin Gray, General Manager of Cali Party Bus San Francisco.
-“What seems to work best is when one person makes a playlist and they stick to that.
-Most trips are at least 4 hours long which is enough time to listen to every popular song of the last 20 years.”
-The party bus will come equipped with an awesome sound system that guests can connect to via bluetooth or provided aux/iphone cords.
+- Music, Music: Everyone always wants to be the DJ!
+“We often see groups bickering over the music,” says Quentin Gray, General Manager of Cali Party Bus, San Francisco.
+“What seems to work best is when one person makes a playlist, and they stick to that.
+Most trips are at least 4 hours long, which is the enough time to listen to every popular song of the last 20 years.”
+The party bus will come equipped with an awesome sound system that guests can connect to via Bluetooth or provided aux/iPhone cords.